Biosphere-Solar/biosphere-dpp/README.md

 ### GitHub Pages

-- Settings → Pages → Source: main (or your default branch) → Root.
+- Settings → Pages → Source: main (or our default branch) → Root.

 - Public URL will be something like: